dharmab/bmw-f750gs-f850gs/known-issues.md

 The stock brake pedal is positioned too low to be easily reached from a standing position, as one would do when riding off-road.

-It is not recommened to attempt to adjust the brake pedal to compensate.
+It is not recommended to attempt to adjust the brake pedal to compensate.
 There is very little adjustable clearance, and a setting which allows the tire to spin freely on the center stand will cause the brakes to rub, overheat and lock up while riding.
 I have personally locked up my own brake after attempting to